No longer for the oldies: why cruises like Virgin Voyages are changing the way Millennials travel

 In 2023, I desperately wanted to knock safari off my bucket list.
 CroisiEurope was offering a four-country safari cruise aboard their African Dream.
 It was the perfect itinerary, stopping in South Africa, Botswana, Namibia, and Zimbabwe.
 Completely different from my first giant cruise experience, and much to my delight, we didn’t spend much time on the water at all.
 The trip blended safari lodges, land expeditions, and local village walks, with overnights on a riverboat that we shared with just five other guests.
 No crowds, no buffets, no tour buses, and more adventure than I could handle.

 Even Mum’s been impressed with how ships have evolved; she’s been going on the tired oldies for years, but they’ve gotten much better, she says.
-In January, we went on our first sail together (someone was ever so smug that I eventually caved in) aboard the mahoosive Royal Caribbean Icon of the Seas.
+We did a cruise together this year.
 We dined and had such a laugh that I wondered why I hadn’t joined her before.

-Sitting at a swim-up bar one afternoon, Mum looked around and beamed, “Cruises have changed so massively I don’t recognize them anymore.
-Ones like these, like Virgin Voyages, make me feel 40 again.”
+Sitting at an included Korean restaurant one day, Mum looked around and beamed, “New cruises like these make me feel 40 again.
+This is nothing like the ones I used to go on.”
 Then it dawned on me: the Millennials aren’t holidaying with retirees anymore; they’re holidaying with us now.

 But wait, there’s more…